equinor/subscript/_sources/contribution.rst.txt

 Code style
 ----------

-* subscript shall work in Python 3!
-* Python2 compatibility is encouraged throughout 2020, but not required.
 * PEP8 is the rule for naming of files, functions, classes, etc.

   * Convert old code from camelCase style to snake_style.